How To Store And Ripen Green Tomatoes Indoors - Turn Green Tomatoes Red

 Place half-green, healthy tomatoes inside cardboard box or paper bag, add a ripe banana, close the box or bag and leave them on the room temperature, away from heat sources and direct sunlight.

 Since they are healthy and half-green, they will turn red in a matter of days - a week or two, at most.
 Although the danger of tomato fruit rot is low, tomatoes should be checked every other day, just to be sure.
 If the banana starts to rot, remove it and add a new ripe banana.

 Plastic bag will keep ethylene near tomatoes better, but it would also increase humidity and danger of fruit rot.

 Damaged green tomatoes should be positioned on a flat surface - use a wide, liquid-proof container to spread the tomatoes out.
 Tomatoes should be positioned on an absorbent layer in the form of thick cardboard and without touching each other - ideally, the distance between tomatoes should be their width, or generally 5 cm (2 inches).
 This way, if/when tomato starts to rot and release liquid, rot will not spread on the neighboring tomatoes.
 Cardboard box, with additional layer of cardboard on the bottom, will do just fine as ripening container.

 To accelerate ripening process, place container on a room temperature, away from heat sources and sunlight and check them, if possible, on a daily basis.

 Storing Green Tomatoes Indoors For Longer Period

-Green tomatoes can be kept for months, if right conditions are met.
-And when they ripen, they taste much better than commercial tomatoes from green houses.
+Green tomatoes can be kept for months if the right conditions are met.
+And when they ripen, they taste much better than commercial tomatoes from greenhouses.